"The more I learn, the more I realize how much I don't know."

 The Know-It-All's Imbalance

-He uses mastery to close rather than open.
-He cannot tolerate not knowing, being taught, or admitting limits.
+The Know-It-All uses mastery to close rather than open.
+He cannot tolerate not knowing or being taught.

-His arrogance stems from fear of being seen as incompetent.
+His arrogance stems from fear of being seen as incompetent or stupid.
 He compensates by pretending he already knows everything.

 Expertise as Prison

-The Know-It-All's mastery has become his cage.
-He built it himself, bar by bar, with every declaration of certainty.
+The Know-It-All built his cage himself, bar by bar, with every declaration of certainty.

-He is his expertise.
+He thinks he is his expertise.
 His identity fused with what he knows.
-To admit he doesn't know something is to admit he doesn't exist.
-So he defends his knowledge like he's defending his life—because in his mind, he is.
+To admit he doesn't know something feels like admitting he doesn't exist.
+So Mr. Know-It-All defends his knowledge like he's defending his life—because in his mind, he is.

-The more he knows, the less he can learn.
+But the more he knows, the less he can learn.
 Each piece of expertise becomes a wall.
-He sees new information through the filter of what he already believes.
-Anything that doesn't fit gets dismissed, distorted, or destroyed.
-His mastery has become a lens that only shows him what he expects to see.
+He sees new information through what he already believes.
+Anything that doesn't fit gets dismissed or distorted.

 He stopped growing the moment he declared himself complete.
 The living craft became a dead credential.
-The journey became a destination.
-He traded the aliveness of not-knowing for the safety of certainty—and lost the very thing that made his mastery worth having.
+He traded curiosity for certainty—and lost what made his mastery worth having.

 The prison has no guards.
 The door isn't locked.
 But he can't leave because he can't imagine who he'd be outside these walls.